MinaFoundation/Liminal/README.md

 # Liminal

-Liminal is a WIP TypeScript library for authoring and interacting with programs that integrate with zero-knowledge proofs (and more specifically, [Mina](https://minaprotocol.com/)).
-Liminal is currently a type-only mock of what we may ultimately want to implement.
-It still needs much feedback, including that from key stakeholders, such as [o1labs](https://www.o1labs.org/).
-In the long term, Liminal may serve as a specification of capabilities supported in a given Mina program.
+Liminal is a WIP TypeScript library for authoring and interacting with programs that integrate with zero-knowledge proofs.
+In the long term, Liminal may also serve as a specification of capabilities supported in a given "zkApp."
 In this case, the Liminal AST would be a common representation against which builders could support a wide range of targets, such as block explorers, wallet transaction insights, persistent storage layers and even non-JS Liminal runtimes.

 ## 1. Author a Contract